hanysourcecode/scrumpoker/RAILWAY_DEPLOYMENT.md

    - Choose your scrum-poker repository

 3. **Configure Deployment**
-   - Railway will automatically detect your `Dockerfile`
+   - Railway will automatically detect your `Dockerfile.railway`
    - The `railway.json` file will configure the deployment settings
    - Railway will assign a random port (use `PORT` environment variable)
+   - The Railway-specific Dockerfile includes debug output to help troubleshoot build issues

 4. **Set Environment Variables**
    In the Railway dashboard, go to Variables tab and add: